massiveL0L/qwerty/README.md

 # qwerty

-A roblox executor that has different flavors.
+A Roblox executor that has different flavors.
 Flavors can mean API's I guess.
 There is a whole lot of them!